nhudinh2103/ata-it-interview/backend/README.md

 ![image](https://github.com/nhudinh2103/ata-it-interview/assets/17499217/409cedb4-75bd-4fe3-b4d6-77b4b58c00d9)

 ### Note:
-- This's not implemented authentication / security yet (Should use jwt for authentication).
+- This hasn't implemented authentication / security yet (We should use some authentication like oauth 2 with jwt token or basic authentication).

 - Currently my implementation only handle issues when sort with string at these fields: salary, yearAtEmployer, yearsOfExperience.